Vhaeraun - extensive info

 Vhaeraun may also send a manifestation to signify his displeasure or

 his defiance of rivals or enemies of his people.
-This takes the form of
+This takes the form

-a floating, insubstantial half-mask of shadows that drifts silently to
+a floating, insubstantial half-mask of shadows that drifts silently

 confront the beings he wishes to (passing any magical barriers, and